erdc/ACEstat_Firmware/README.md

-# ADUCM355_Template
+# ACESTAT

-A git repo for the ADUCM355 template for use with IAR EWARM.
+A git repo for the ERDC ACESTAT

 To use
+First initialize submodules
-Open ADuCM355/erdcWorkSpace/erdcTemplate/iar and load the workspace file into IAR.
+Open $(PROJ_DIR)/acestat/iar and load the workspace file into IAR.

+Citation
+--CITATION HERE